cbarraco/homeassistant-streamdeck/README.md

 # homeassistant-streamdeck
 Home Assistant integration with the Elgato Stream Deck

-## Release 0 Feature List
-- [ ] Working prototype

 ## Release 1 Feature List
 - [ ] Store authentication details in secure global settings
-- [ ] Create action with parameters that toggles a switch
+- [x] Create action with parameters that toggles a switch
-- [ ] Have the state of the switch update the action title asynchronously with the HA WebSocket API
+- [x] Have the state of the switch update the action title asynchronously with the HA WebSocket API

 ## Release 2 Feature List
 - [ ] Create action that can call an HA service